 To access the Monitoring reports, click Reporting > Common Reporting > Network Manager.
 Then click Monitoring Reports.

 Monitoring Device Details report

 Displays detailed information about the monitoring policies enabled for a device.
+To run this report you must have poll policies with the store option enabled.

 The following table describes the Monitoring Device Details report.